Aleqxi/java-ec2/documentation/project_backlog.md

 * Check trimming in main program: replace special characters with whitespaces before splitting 6.4.2021
 * Clarify match instructions to match trainer also in main program 6.4.2021
 * Update tests and check test coverage 8.4.2021
+* Rewrite ArrayDeques with own code, write tests and check functionality 11.4.2021